gholler-sopra/hydrator-plugins/transform-plugins/docs/CSVParser-transform.md

 ## Sample Output
-After Parsing the Sample input by CSV parser, The output will be saved to a file in the format of json
+After Parsing the Sample input by CSV parser and it will parse csv into a record.

     +==========================================================+
     | id | test1 | test2 | servicetac | operstatus | itseverity|